 The mussels from Brussels didn’t compare to anything I had in Spain.
 In Spain, they were fresher, plumper, and prepared in a much more delicate manner.
 I couldn’t eat enough of these classic Catalan tapas.

 Braised Boar’s Tail

 While it’s popular in many European countries, it’s next to impossible to find in the United States.
 Eat it for that reason.
 Sure, the meat is still attached to the bone (Don’t say ick.
-You eat BBQ ribs that way…), it’s fork tender, succulent, and moist.
+You eat BBQ ribs that way…), it’s fork-tender, succulent, and moist.
 If you find yourself in Terres de l’Ebre, eat it at the Wine Cathedral in El Pinell de Brai.

 Arroz Negro con Mariscos

 I’m pretty sure cava is the second official food of Spain, at least in Catalan.
 I recommend it with breakfast, lunch, and dinner, or whenever you are thirsty.
 It’s the perfect complement to Barcelona food.